mysql-net/MySqlConnector/docs/content/tutorials/migrating-from-connector-net.md

 Connector/NET allows a `MySqlConnection` object to be reused after it has been disposed.
 MySqlConnector requires a new `MySqlConnection` object to be created.
 See [#331](https://github.com/mysql-net/MySqlConnector/issues/331) for more details.

+The return value of `MySqlConnection.BeginTransactionAsync` has changed from `Task<MySqlTransaction>` to `ValueTask<MySqlTransaction>` to match the [standard API in .NET Core 3.0](https://github.com/dotnet/corefx/issues/35012).
+(This method does always perform I/O, so `ValueTask` is not an optimization for MySqlConnector.)

 ### MySqlCommand

 Connector/NET allows a command to be executed even when `MySqlCommand.Transaction` references a commited, rolled back, or